chicagomaroon/data-visualizations/CONTRIBv2.md

 ### Tools and Skills to Review
 Programming is a skill that you learn by doing.
 There is no expectation that someone fully understands a programming language or package before they can start creating things.
 Much of the process is about learning as you go and building a muscle of problem solving and debugging as you go.

 With that being said, use the resources below as a starting place and reference source.
 Aim to learn just enough to jump into a project and learn the rest as you go.
 - We primarily use [`HighCharts`](https://www.highcharts.com/) a javascript library to build visualizations.
     - The best place to start is to find a previously created visual from the Maroon Team by opening [example-graphs.html](./example-graphs.html) from your local repository.
 This will have example charts and links to the accompanying code to review.
 When creating a data visualization, finding a chart similar to what you’re trying to develop and working off the existing JavaScript code linked.
     - If there is not an example similar to what you want to create, review the [`Demos` tab](https://www.highcharts.com/demo/) on the Highcharts website and review the code.
 You can find the code for that specific visual under the `View Code` or `Copy JS code` tabs under the visualization.
-- Other tools includes:
+- Other tools include:
     - Google Sheets: Often the best tool to work with csv's or any tabular data is Google Sheets.
 You can review, filter, and pivot the data as well as make draft visuals
     - R and Python; For more data intensive projects, you may want to consider using R or Python.
 See examples in the [data-analysis](https://github.com/chicagomaroon/data-visualizations/tree/main/data-analysis) folder.
-    - For mapping, we have used [Leaflet](https://leafletjs.com/) an open-source JavaScript library for mobile-friendly interactive maps.
+    - For mapping, we have used [Leaflet](https://leafletjs.com/), an open-source JavaScript library, for mobile-friendly interactive maps.
     - For more customizable, interactive visualizations, [D3.js](https://observablehq.com/@d3/gallery?utm_source=d3js-org&utm_medium=nav&utm_campaign=try-observable) has become a popular package.
 There is a steep learning curve for this tool but gives you total control over your visuals.
-Ask Austin if you are interested in learning more. (more resources TK).
+Ask Austin if you are interested in learning more.
+(More resources TK).

 See the [resources][resources/] folder for additional material.